geekan/MetaGPT-docs/src/en/guide/tutorials/create_and_utilize_tools.md

        asyncio.run(main())
    ```

-By following these steps, users can seamlessly integrate and make tools within the `Tool` framework of MetaGPT.
+By following these steps, users can seamlessly create and integrate tools within the `Tool` framework of MetaGPT.
 This empowers the `Interpreter` to effectively interact with the external environment.